History of Chad: Habré era (1982–1990)

-The Idriss Déby era (1990–2021)
+Idriss Déby era (1990–2021)

 Rise to power

-However, rivalry between Hadjerai, Zaghawa and Gorane groups within the government grew in the late 1980s.
+Rivalry between Hadjerai, Zaghawa and Gorane groups within the government grew in the late 1980s.
 In April 1989, Idriss Déby, one of Habré's leading generals and a Zaghawa, defected and fled to Darfur in Sudan, from which he mounted a Zaghawa-supported series of attacks on Habré (a Gorane).
 In December 1990, with Libyan assistance and no opposition from French troops stationed in Chad, Déby's forces successfully marched on N’Djamena.
 After 3 months of provisional government, Déby's Patriotic Salvation Movement (MPS) approved a national charter on February 28, 1991, with Déby as president.

 During the next two years, Déby faced at least two coup attempts.
 Government forces clashed violently with rebel forces, including the Movement for Democracy and Development, MDD, National Revival Committee for Peace and Democracy (CSNPD), Chadian National Front (FNT) and the Western Armed Forces (FAO), near Lake Chad and in southern regions of the country.
 Earlier French demands for the country to hold a National Conference resulted in the gathering of 750 delegates representing political parties (which were legalized in 1992), the government, trade unions and the army to discuss the creation of a pluralist democratic regime.

 However, unrest continued, sparked in part by large-scale killings of civilians in southern Chad.
 The CSNPD, led by Kette Moise and other southern groups entered into a peace agreement with government forces in 1994, which later broke down.
 Two new groups, the Armed Forces for a Federal Republic (FARF) led by former Kette ally Laokein Barde and the Democratic Front for Renewal (FDR), and a reformulated MDD clashed with government forces from 1994 to 1995.